hakluke/how-to-exit-vim/README.md

 3. sage your house
 4. Place crystals on your laptop
 5. Burn your laptop and whole house down
-6. Set your slack status to 'away' indefinitely
+6. Use mobile to set your slack status to 'away' indefinitely
 7. Move to the forest

 ## The tmux way